 As a business law firm in Asheville, we bring our experience to your business' table.
 So, by drafting fair agreements, solid contracts, and strong business deals, we let you focus on meeting the needs of your business, customers and industry.

 Fisher Stark, P.A., uses our trial experience to draft contracts designed to keep our clients out of court.
 Because agreeing to contracts hastily created usually leads to spending years and substantial lawyer’s fees fixing problems.
 Our corporate attorneys help local companies avoid problems with Asheville business law.
 We enjoy helping community businesses avoid regretting hasty decisions.

 Asheville business tort lawyer

 When a dispute threatens or harms your company, you need experienced legal help.

-Our Asheville business lawyers try numerous cases involving disputes.
+Our Asheville business lawyers have tried many cases involving disputes.
 We have more than 50 years' business tort experience assisting all size companies from sole proprietorships to large corporations.
 When there's a dispute to your business that creates damages, experience matters.